 That is not the only way in which a bond exists between the Qur'ān and Islamic art.
-It is also embodied in the aesthetic characteristics which the res are rare ien figures and styleir role as century rug from Konya, Turkey.
-[Courtesy Ministry of Culture and Tourism, Government of Turkey].
+It is also embodied in the aesthetic characteristics which the

 Muslims devised in order to create the impression of infinity and transcendence demanded by the Qur'ānic doctrine of tawḥīd.
 How is this doctrine emphasized through aesthetic content and form to stimulate the impression of infinity and transcendence?